onatto11/heart-disease-prediction-xgboost/README.md

-# heart-disease-prediction-xgboost
+# Predicting the presence of heart diseases using an xGBoosting algorithm

-Using xGBoosting to predict whether if a person has heart disease or not
+The purpose of this project is to measure how accurate could an xGBoosting model be when it comes to predicting whether if an individual has heart disease or not through various provided metrics.